Hyundai Santa Fe Review

 The 2015 Hyundai Santa Fe is ranked:

-Reviewers agree that the two-row 2015 Santa Fe Sport's base four-cylinder engine has sufficient power and that its optional turbocharged four-cylinder engine produces peppy acceleration.
-With the base engine, the Santa Fe Sport's fuel economy is on par for a two-row, four-cylinder SUV, at an EPA-estimated 20/27 mpg.
-The three-row Hyundai Santa Fe has a V6 engine that test drivers say delivers strong acceleration.
+The 2015 Santa Fe Sport's base four-cylinder engine produces decent punch, test drivers say, and the available turbocharged four-cylinder engine delivers spirited acceleration.
+At an EPA-estimated 20/27 mpg city/highway, the Santa Fe Sport's fuel economy is in line with rival two-row, four-cylinder SUVs.
+A V6 engine comes in the three-row Hyundai Santa Fe and provides powerful acceleration, reviewers say.
 The V6-powered Santa Fe gets an EPA-estimated 18/25 mpg, which is decent for a three-row SUV.
 Both models come with an automatic transmission that reviewers praise for its responsiveness and smooth shifts.
 Some reviewers say the Santa Fe Sport has nimble handling, but others think it is more tuned for comfort.
 A number of critics comment that the three-row Santa Fe rides a bit too stiffly, especially when loaded with passengers.

-The 2015 Hyundai Santa Fe's cabin is constructed with high-quality materials and has a simple, straightforward layout of controls on the center stack, reviewers say.
-They note that forward visibility is excellent from the front seats and that the second row has ample space.
-Critics comment that the third row in the Santa Fe is a bit small and is best suited to kids, though this is a common complaint for the class.
+Critics find the 2015 Hyundai Santa Fe's interior is made with top-tier materials and has a center stack that features controls arranged in an easy-to-understand layout.
+Forward visibility from the front seats is exceptional, automotive journalists say, and they find the second row spacious.
+The third row is undersized, auto writers say, and more appropriate for children, which is a common complaint for the class.
 The Santa Fe Sport has good overall cargo space among two-row SUVs, though the three-row Santa Fe's cargo space is on the low end of the class.
 Bluetooth and a USB port are standard, and the three-row model also comes standard with a rearview camera and a 4.3-inch touch-screen display, which is optional on the Santa Fe Sport.
 Other options include a 12-speaker Infinity audio system, dual-zone automatic climate control, rear parking sensors, blind spot monitoring and navigation with an 8-inch touch screen.
 According to test drivers, the touch-screen audio system has logical menus and is easy to use.

 - "Competitively priced and with an unbeatable standard warranty, Hyundai's 2015 Santa Fe SUV continues to improve on a value story that has become a dream come true for consumers and a nightmare for the competition." -- Kelley Blue Book